Introducing: B1B2 Travel Visas By Boundless

 • Evidence proving the relationship is real, such as pictures together, travel itineraries for trips taken together, letters from family and friends confirming the relationship, emails or text messages between the partners, and so on.

-• The couple must prove they have met in person at least once within the two years before submitted the form.
+• The couple must prove they have met in person at least once within the two years before submitting the form.
 Evidence includes flight bookings, hotel itineraries, pictures, emails, etc.

 • Each partner must sign a sworn statement explaining the nature of their relationship and stating they intend to get married within 90 days after the foreign partner arrives in the U.S.